MartinPankraz/AzureSAPODataReader/README.md

 SAP OData services are protected by CSRF tokens usually.
 - This project leverages code based configuration to inspect http calls for csrf tokens, inject as we go.
 - Alternatively you could look into adding an APIM policy for "pre-flight" requests to handle the CSRF token for updates.
 Have a look at this [example](https://docs.microsoft.com/en-us/azure/api-management/policies/get-x-csrf-token-from-sap-gateway) for more details.

+## Thoughts on OData result chaching in APIM
+One of the strengths of distributed APIM solutions is the capability to cache seldomnly changing result sets and serve them from APIM directly instead of the backend.
+Regarding SAP Principal Propagation this is problematic, because user authorizations are no longer evaluated on the chaches results.
+You would need to add logic to the APIM layer to either request permissions from SAP before returning the cache or also cache the permissions for a limited time.
+This is aspect is not implemented in the provided app.